twitocode/Tantalum/content/Notes/English/Culminating Assignment.md

 4. **Explanation of your novel’s biographical and historical context based on your research on:** the life of the author
 	- James S.A Corey is actually the pen name for two authors Daniel Abraham and Ty Franck.
-The name was chosen the time in which the author was writing
+The name was chosen to mimic the style of 1970s space operas.
+Abraham the time in which the author was writing
 	- The book was published in 2011. the novel’s setting/time period